 SA3 realized that the restriction may avoid a PDU session interworking from 5GS to EPS if user plane integrity protection policy is set as “required”.
-SA3 would like to request SA2 to confirm.
+SA3 would like to request SA2 to confirm it is acceptable to remove these restrictions if UP IP when connected to EPS is supported.

 2 Actions